-Aurore Brard is a social product designer.
+Aurore Brard is an inclusive product and service designer.

-affordance : it is the accessibility to the understanding of an object’s capacity, use and function.
+Affordance: Accessibility to the understanding of an object’s capacity, use and function.

 Dignity: Due to all, liberty of decision regarding the needs that guarantee the independence and autonomy of anyone.